How to create your first choropleth map

 Visualize your data - colors, tooltips, annotations and more

-Experiment with the Stops.
-You will notice that the visual difference between the countries is very high when you choose “quintiles” or “deciles”, and not so high when you choose “min/max”.
+Experiment with the color gradient.
+You will notice that the visual difference between the countries is very high when you choose “quintiles” or “deciles”, and not so high when you choose “continuous”.

-You can also choose another color gradient on the left.
-Play around with the color palette tool, maybe choose another column and other Stops, until you’re happy with your result.
+Play around with the color palette tool, maybe choose another column and other steps or interpolation, until you’re happy with your result.

 To help readers make sense of the underlying numbers, you should implement tooltips.